 OK, so you just finished the DLV Track Certification Class.
 Congrats!
 Now you are eligible to train and race at one of only 22 active velodromes in the country.
 Here are a few random things that you may want to know:

 What Category Am I?

 You are ATRA Category “D” or USCF Category “4” depending on who’s asking.
-Even if you are Category 1 road or MTB racer, you will be a “D” racer until you get enough points and/or the Race Director upgrades you at his discretion.
+Even if you are Category 1 road or MTB racer, you will be a “D” racer until you get enough points or the DLV Race Director upgrades you at their discretion.

 What about races?

 Beginner races are held on the first and third Tuesdays of the month.
 Follow this link for our race schedule dicklanevelodrome.com/schedule

 Most racers here use a gear somewhere between 86 and 94 inches.
 We recommend starting small and getting bigger as you go.
 Generally speaking D racers would be around 86″, C racers around 86-88″, B racers 88-90″ and A racers 90″+.
 This is just a general guide to get you started, you may tweak things as you move through each category.